 First of all, cook the beans with water, onion, garlic, oregano, thyme, salt and pepper until smooth.
 Then, prepare the “pico de gallo” joining the following ingredients, and then refrigerate:

 Finally, serve in a bowl the rice, the cooked beans, add the meat, seafood or chopped rinds (optional) of your choice, and then the pico de gallo to taste.
 If desired, place whatever garnishment you wish.
-It is normally served with chopped jalapeno chile, thinly sliced iceberg lettuce and avocado slices.
+It is normally served with chopped jalapeno pepper, thinly sliced lettuce and avocado slices.

 You tasted the casado, then the gallo pinto, and the Chifrijo.
 Now you need to try the Olla de Carne.
 This soup is basically a meat and vegetables soup.
 It is a much consumed one in the country, you can taste it in many sodas and restaurants either in San Jose downtown or in the rural regions of Costa Rica.

 The olla de carne consists in red meat, carrots, potatoes, cassava, sweet potato, and you can add white rice to it.
-For cold days or when you are truly hungry, it is a real delicacy to taste.
+For cold or rainy days or when you are truly hungry, it is a real delicacy to taste.
 This soup is normally prepared in big quantities due to the tradition of the antique families with a lot of children they needed to feed.

 Costa Rican food has been very influenced by the traditional food of the aborigines, mainly those foods made of corn.
 You can taste delicious combinations of corn with meat, chicken, cheese, beans, and other ingredients in our traditional tortillas, empanadas, and bizcochos.